Cyril Smith

-Sir Cyril Richard Smith MBE DL (28 June 1928 – 3 September 2010) was a prominent British politician who after his death was revealed to have been a prolific serial sex offender against children.
-A member of the Liberal Party, he was Member of Parliament (MP) for Rochdale from 1972 to 1992.
-After his death, numerous allegations of child sexual abuse by Smith emerged, leading law enforcement officials to believe he had been guilty of sex offences.
+Sir Cyril Richard Smith MBE DL (28 June 1928 – 3 September 2010) was a British Liberal Party and Liberal Democrat politician who served as Member of Parliament (MP) for Rochdale from 1972 to 1992.

 Smith was first active in local politics as a Liberal in 1945 before switching to Labour in 1950; he served as a Labour councillor in Rochdale, Lancashire, from 1950 and became mayor in 1966.
 He subsequently switched parties again and entered Parliament as a Liberal in 1972, winning his Rochdale seat on five further occasions.
-Smith was appointed the Liberal Chief Whip in June 1975 but later resigned on health grounds.
-In his later years as an MP, Smith opposed an alliance with the Social Democratic Party and did not stand for re-election in 1992; however, he remained loyal to the Liberal Democrats upon the parties' merger.
+He was appointed the Liberal Chief Whip in June 1975 but later resigned on health grounds.
+In his later years as an MP, he opposed an alliance with the Social Democratic Party and did not stand for re-election in 1992; however, he remained loyal to the Liberal Democrats upon the parties' merger.
 Throughout much of his career, he maintained a high profile in the media and became a well-known public figure.

 In later years, Smith's public esteem was considerably marred by the allegation that he had been involved in a cover-up of a health risk at a local asbestos factory.
-In 2008, there were calls for Smith to be stripped of his knighthood after it was revealed that he had asked the asbestos company Turner & Newall to prepare a speech for him in 1981 in which he declared that "the public at large are not at risk from asbestos".
-It was later revealed that Smith owned 1,300 shares in the company.
-In 2008, Smith said that 4,000 asbestos-related deaths a year in the UK was "relatively low".
+In 2008, there were calls for him to be stripped of his knighthood after it was revealed that he had asked the asbestos company Turner & Newall to prepare a speech for him in 1981 in which he declared that "the public at large are not at risk from asbestos".
+It was later revealed that he owned 1,300 shares in the company.